Ben Gurion Airport: Terminal 3

-The overall layout of Terminal 3 is similar to that of airports in Europe and North America, with multiple levels and considerable distances to walk after disembarking from the aircraft.
-The walk is assisted by escalators and moving walkways.
-The upper level departures hall, with an area of over 10000 m2, is equipped with 110 check-in counters and as well as flight information display systems.
-A small shopping mall, known as Buy & Bye, is open to both passangers and the general public.
-The mall, which includes shops, restaurants and a post office, was planned to be a draw for non-flyers too.
-On the same level as the mall, passengers enter passport control and the security check.
-Planes taking off and landing can be viewed from a distinctive tilted glass wall.
-The arrivals hall is located on the ground floor where there are also 20 additional check-in counters (serving Star Alliance airlines).
-Car rental counters are located in an intermediate level situated between the departing and arriving passenger halls.
-Terminal 3 has two synagogues.
+The upper level departures hall, with an area of over 10000 m2, has 110 check-in counters and flight information display systems.
+The same level houses a retail and dining area, Buy & Bye, which is open to the general public as well as to passengers and includes shops, restaurants and a post office.
+Passport control and the security check are entered from this level, and a tilted glass wall gives views of aircraft taking off and landing.
+The arrivals hall is on the ground floor, which also has 20 additional check-in counters serving Star Alliance airlines, and car rental counters are on an intermediate level between the two halls.
+Terminal 3 has two synagogues, one in the greeters' hall and one in the duty-free hall, both open around the clock.